jshawtime/saywhatwant/READMES-current/24-CONTEXT-MENU.md

-# Context Menu for Messages
+# Context Menus for Messages and Title

 ## Overview
+Right-click on messages or the app title to access contextual menus with quick actions.

+## Message Context Menu

-Right-click (desktop) or long-press (mobile) on any message to access a sleek contextual menu with quick actions.
+Right-click (desktop) or long-press (mobile) on any message for individual message actions.

-## Features
+### Features

 ### 📋 Copy
 - Copies the username, timestamp, and message to clipboard